ravi-prakash1907/The-Spark-Foundation-Tasks/README.md

-# The-Spark-Foundation-Tasks
+# The-Sparks-Foundation-Tasks
-Includes tasks completed during the data-science internship at The Spark Foundation.
+Includes tasks completed during the data-science internship at The Sparks Foundation.

 ## Tasks